globocom/swift-cloud/README.md

-# Swift GCP
+# Swift Cloud

-Middleware for Openstack Swift to store objecs on Google Cloud Storage
+Middleware for Openstack Swift to store objecs in multiple cloud providers